 Students are introduced to methods of social science research and the social, cultural, and political dimensions of domestic and global issues.
 Students are also exposed to the interstices between sociology and other social and behavioral sciences.

-Norwich was founded on the idea that people learn better by doing, and our engineering students never shy away from getting their hands dirty.
+Norwich was founded on the idea that people learn better by doing, and our students who pursue an engineering degree never shy away from getting their hands dirty.

 The program stresses lab work, internships and a focus on solving real-world problems.
 Majors are encouraged to form relationships with colleagues and professors in other departments and universities to better understand the dynamics of real-world projects.
 Whether you join an Antarctica-based science expedition or work to improve a NASA minisatellite, increase the efficiency of solar panels, or revive a hydropowered electrical plant, you'll apply the knowledge you gain in the classroom to solving grand challenges of the 21st century.